DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 **Variation in Model Effectiveness by Basin Elevation** <br>

 Elevation is also highly correlated with how well a watershed is likely to be predicted by a locally trained model, with higher elevations performing better.
-FIgure 3.
+Figure 3.
 To a certain extent, differences in performance among snow classes may simply be "passing through" differences in elevation that are also correlated with snow class types.

 **Impressive Results in Select Basins** <br>